zllovesuki/G14Manager/README.md

 4. ~~On-screen display~~
 5. AniMe Matrix control (Proof of Concept available)

-_Note_: Currently, the default profiles expect Power Plans "High Performance" and "Power Saver" to be available.
+_Note_: Currently, the default profiles expect Power Plans "High Performance" and "Balanced" to be available.
 If your installation of Windows does not have those Power Plans, G14Manager will refuse to start.
 This will be fixed when customizable config is released.

 ## Bug Report